Purple 2023 - 2024

 Homework:

 Reading: At Weston, we encourage children to develop a lifelong love for reading.
 We ask for children to read regularly at home to adults and to themselves.
-Reading books will be changed on Wednesdays.
+Reading books will be changed on Mondays.
 Please send your child in with their books each day as they could be heard reading any day of the week.
-Please continue to support the use the ‘Bug Club’ at home.
-This is a valuable resource in helping develop your child's reading and comprehension skills.
-We have found that children who regularly access ‘Bug Club’ books at home progress more quickly than those who don’t.
-Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is even more crucial this term, due to the protracted absence from school.
+Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is crucial.

 Files to Download